 A very professional and fun production – we loved it!

-- Be prepared to spend a lot of money on a small, unnecessary plastic thing – or not.
+Be prepared to spend a lot of money on small, unnecessary plastic items – or not.
 Bah, Humbug!